OUR PROGRAMME & EVENTS

 At our Presentation Day each November members share their year’s achievements and discoveries from around Oxfordshire.

-Our AGM held each May is held in a different venue each year and usually includes a guided tour of places of local interest, often inside historic buildngs.
+Our AGM held each May is held in a different venue each year and usually includes a guided tour of places of local interest, often inside historic buildings.

 Members touring Tewkesbury buildings